prof-rossetti/intro-to-python/notes/clis/conda.md

 Once you are able to successfully detect your installation of Anaconda, you are ready to proceed!

+> NOTE: On Windows, you may need to run the command `conda init bash` when prompted to do so, in order to activate a virtual environment for the first time.

 ## Usage

 ### The `conda` Utility